 For audio mixing, I work on a per song flat rate model.
 With a flat rate, you know exactly how much it will cost to complete your mixes before we even agree to work together.

 When you are ready to get mixing contact me to discuss your project.
-Let us know your style of music, and the DAW you used to record the original sessions.
+Let me know your style of music, and the DAW you used to record the original sessions.

 - Full payment is due at the beginning of the mix session.